 I offer weekly psychotherapy.
 There are many reasons why I believe this is preferable.
-It establishes a clear parameter which creates a more 'holding' or 'containing' environment.
+It establishes a clear parameter which creates a more 'holding' and 'containing' environment.

 If sessions are done twice monthly or once a month there can be a sense that they become 'catch up'.

 Sometimes when people have been doing long term psychotherapy - over a year - less frequent sessions can be part of the ending process.

 IS IT ALL ABOUT THE PAST AND MY CHILDHOOD?

 But of course, there is more to it than just that, we are also formed by our culture, societal structure and biology.

 With this in mind, we may explore how old narratives get replayed in current relationships, including in the therapy room, and how our experiences of gender, race, sexuality and class interact with our developmental and relational history.

 WILL THERAPY FIX ME?

 Many people embarking on therapy ask if it will fix them.
 It is a good question.
 After all, the anticipation of change is at the heart of the psychotherapeutic process.
 Anticipation usually presents itself as hope and expectancy but of course, as we all know, there is no 'magic wand'.